Patric & Izabela's Urban Wedding at The Bond Birmingham | City Chic Celebration

 The Showstopper: A Custom Graffiti Mural

-Here's where this wedding became truly one-of-a-kind.
+Here is where this wedding became truly one of a kind.

 Patric and Izabela commissioned a graffiti artist to create a personalised mural on the opposite bank of the canal from The Bond.
 This custom artwork celebrated their love story in a way that perfectly embodied their urban, creative aesthetic.